 - If you see what you’re looking for, click its name to open it (or use the arrow keys to select it and press Return).
-The Top Hit is always automatically selected, so often you can just start typing and press Return to jump to the item.
+The Top Hit is always automatically selected, so you can often just start typing and press Return to jump to the item.

 If you don’t spot a match, click or select Show All in Finder to view the results in a Finder window (see the next section).

 Performing a search within a Finder window gives you more options—and more results—than the menu bar.

 - In any Finder window, enter your search term in the Search field.
 Or, choose File > Find to activate the Search field in the active window (or to open a new window if one wasn’t already open).
 As with the menu bar, results begin to appear as soon as you start typing.

 - Narrow your search, if necessary, by specifying additional search criteria (Figure 4.9).
 Click This Mac to search the entire computer; click “folder name” to limit the search to just the active folder; or click Shared to scan shared disks and connected network volumes.

 Figure 4.9.
 A Spotlight search in a Finder window

 Normally a search looks through the contents of all indexable files on your computer, but you can limit the query to just file and folder names by choosing the “Filename contains” item from the menu that appears as you type.

 - To further narrow the search, click the plus sign (+) icon on the search bar to apply additional criteria (Figure 4.10).